 Your doctor may also recommend that you make lifestyle changes, such as:

-- Learning to cope with physical and mental stress
+- Learn to cope with physical and mental stress.

 Your doctor may recommend the following to help manage symptoms: